gojimmypi/gojimmypi.github.io/_posts/2021-09-04-wolfSSL-ESP32-project.md

 ---
 layout: post
 title: "wolfSSL ESP32 project"
 description: "Some notes on a sample wolfSSL project for the ESP32. the wolfssh include directory needs to be manually copied to the `components/wolfssl`.
-As the Espressif IDE options is"
+As the"
 date: '2021-09-04'
 author: gojimmypi
 tags: